grumpycoders/pcsx-redux/docs/Lua/redux-basics.md

 - `PCSX.Adpcm.NewEncoder` will return an Adpcm encoder object.
 The object has the following methods:
   - `:reset([mode])` will reset the encoder, and set the mode to the given mode.
 The mode can be `'Normal'`, `'XA'`, `'High'`, `'Low'`, `'FourBits'`.
 The default mode is `'Normal'`, which enables all the filters available in the SPU.
 The `'XA'` mode limits the encoder to the filters available in the XA ADPCM format.
 The `'High'` mode uses the high-pass filter, and the `'Low'` mode uses the low-pass filter.
 The `'FourBits'` mode forces plain 4-bit Adpcm encoding.
   - `:processBlock(inData, [outData], [channels])` will encode the given ffi input buffer, and write the result to the given ffi output buffer.
 The input buffer should be a buffer of 16-bit signed integers, and the output buffer should be a buffer of 16-bit signed integers.
-The channels parameter is optional, and will default to 2.
-The input buffer should contain exactly 28 samples, and so does the output buffer.
+The channels parameter is optional, and will default to 1.
+The input buffer should contain exactly 28 samples per channel, interleaved when stereo, and so does the output buffer.
 If the output buffer is not given, the function will return a new buffer with the result.
 LuaBuffers are also accepted as input and output buffers.
 The function will return three values: the output buffer, the filter index used, and the shifting used.
+With 2 channels, it will return five values: the output buffer, then the filter index and shifting used for the first channel, then the filter index and shifting used for the second channel.
 The function is intended to be used as an intermediate computation step, and the output still needs to be processed into 4 bits or 8 bits samples.
   - `:processSPUBlock(inData, [outData], [blockAttribute])` will encode the given ffi input buffer, and write the result to the given ffi output buffer.
 The input buffer should be a buffer of 16-bit signed integers, and the output buffer should be a buffer which is at least 16 bytes large.
 The blockAttribute parameter is optional, and will default to `'OneShot'`.
 The input buffer should contain exactly 28 samples.
 If the output buffer is not given, the function will return a new buffer with the result.
 LuaBuffers are also accepted as input and output buffers.
 The function will return the encoded block, suitable for SPU usage.
 The `blockAttribute` parameter can be one of the following strings: `'OneShot'`, `'OneShotEnd'`, `'LoopStart'`, `'LoopBody'`, `'LoopEnd'`.
   - `:finishSPU([outData])` will write the opinionated end of sample looping block, as prescribed by the original Sony API.
 The output buffer should be a buffer which is at least 16 bytes large.
 If the output buffer is not given, the function will return a new buffer with the result.
 LuaBuffers are also accepted as output buffers.
 The function will return the encoded block, suitable for SPU usage.
   - `:processXABlock(inData, [outData], [xaMode], [channels])` will encode the given ffi input buffer, and write the result to the given ffi output buffer.
 The input buffer should be a buffer of 16-bit signed integers, and the output buffer should be a buffer which is at least 128 bytes large.
 Note that a MODE2 FORM2 XA sector requires subheaders and 18 of these blocks.
 The xaMode parameter is optional, and will default to `'XAFourBits'`.
 The other valid value is `'XAEightBits'`.
 It will defines the encoding output between either 4-bit and 8-bit.
 The channels parameter is optional, and will default to 1.
 If the output buffer is not given, the function will return a new buffer with the result.
 LuaBuffers are also accepted as input and output buffers.
 The function will return the encoded block, suitable for XA usage.
 The amount of required input samples varies depending of the number of channels and the encoding mode: